routegy/routegy-docs/app/docs/reference/patterns.md

       label: Send me a text message
 email:
   type: email
-  placeholder: E.g. jon.doe@routegy.com
+  placeholder: E.g. you@example.com
-  label: You email address
+  label: Your email address
   visible:
     how_to_contact: by_email
 phone: